-The Electric Rate & Financial Policy gives direction to future short-term and longterm planning decisions and helps ensure that reliable service is provided to all customers at the lowest possible cost consistent with prudent utility management.
+The Electric Rate & Financial Policy gives direction to future short-term and longterm planning decisions and endeavors to ensure that reliable service is provided to all customers at the lowest possible cost consistent with prudent utility management.

-This booklet contains the Electric Rate & Financial Policy which results from review and revision of the Electric Rate Policy adopted in 1984 and revised in 1989, 1991, 1993, 1994, 1996, 2003, 2005, 2007, 2013, 2015, and 2017, and 2019.
+This booklet contains the Electric Rate & Financial Policy which results from review and revision of the Electric Rate Policy adopted in 1984 and revised in 1989, 1991, 1993, 1994, 1996, 2003, 2005, 2007, 2013, 2015, 2017, 2019, 2022, and 2023.
 The 1996 changes were extensive and incorporated language which provided Tacoma Power flexibility to compete in a rapidly changing economic environment.
-The 2005 change modifies the projected cash balances from 45 to 63 days.
-The 2007 changes modify the projected cash balances from 63 to 90 days and modify the language concerning planned debt service coverage.
+The 2005 change modified the projected cash balances from 45 to 63 days.
+The 2007 changes modified the projected cash balances from 63 to 90 days and modified the language concerning planned debt service coverage.
 The 2013 changes added a language pertaining to the Rate Stabilization Fund.
 The 2015 changes added guidance for using long and short-term debt to finance capital projects, additional clarification pertaining to financial metrics, and additional language pertaining to the Rate Stabilization Fund.
-The 2017 changes modify the New Large Load policy.
-The 2019 changes modified the description of low-income customers, added a rate setting objective to maintain rate stability, and added a description of phased-in approach for rate adjustments.
+The 2017 changes modified the New Large Load policy.
+The 2019 changes modified the description of low-income customers, added a rate setting objective to maintain rate stability, and added a description of a phased-in approach for rate adjustments.
+The 2022 changes added language for operationalizing equity, added language around climate change, provided additional emphasis on affordability for customers, modified the description of low-income customers to include customer programs, and modified the description of rate stability to emphasize gradual rate adjustments through long-term financial planning.
+The 2023 changes added new very large loads of 10 average megawatts or more to the exceptions from embedded cost-of-service study and eliminated the previous language regarding New Large Load policy in Section IV.B.2.c.
+"Rates for New Large Loads."
+The 2023 changes also removed certain terms and definitions in the Glossary section that were no longer referenced in the Policy.